gstoyano/target-dev.en/help/dev/implement/server-side/java/custom-http-client.md

+---
+title: Custom HTTP Client Configuration
+description: If the application running the SDK requires a custom HTTP Client, to enable features such as configuring SSL or adding default headers to requests, then the TargetClient will need to be configured using ClientConfig.builder().httpClient().
+---
 # Custom HTTP Client Configuration

 If the application running the SDK requires a custom HTTP Client, to enable features such as configuring SSL or adding default headers to requests, then the `TargetClient` will need to be configured using `ClientConfig.builder().httpClient()`: